MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-alter-autoupdateschema.md

 > [!NOTE]
 > * Requires [database admin permission](../management/access-control/role-based-authorization.md)
-> * The [database user](../management/access-control/role-based-authorization.md) who originally created the materialized view is also allowed to edit it
+> * The [database user](../management/access-control/role-based-authorization.md) who originally created the materialized view is also allowed to edit it.

 **Examples**